comet-toolkit/comet_website/content/user-guide/training/LPS/index.md

             There will first be a presentation with some theoretical background, and an introduction to the CoMet toolkit, followed by 3 guided exercises using the CoMet toolkit.
 Participants will:"
           feature_icon: check
           features:
-            - Gain a conceptual overview of uncertainties in Earth Observation data processing.\n
+            - Gain a conceptual overview of uncertainties in Earth Observation data processing.

-            - Learn how to use the CoMet tools in practical workflows.\n
+            - Learn how to use the CoMet tools in practical workflows.

-            - Apply methods through interactive notebooks hosted on Google Colab.\n"
+            - Apply methods through interactive notebooks hosted on Google Colab.
           # Upload image to `assets/media/` and reference the filename here
           image: LPS.jpg
           caption: 'Image credit: ESA'